PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-For this demo, when we arrive at this section of the MySQL, we're just using "root" as our password here.
-This wouldn't be practical for real applications, but here we're just covering the install.
+7) For this demo, when I arrive at this section of the MySQL, I'm just using "root" as our password here.
+This would NOT be practical/recommended for real applications, but since I'm just covering the install I don't wanna get too mixed up.
 </p>
 <p>
 <img src=https://i.imgur.com/garkODX.png/>